Asynchronousx/LostQueue/README.md

 - The game actually runs only in Borderless mode (Windowed is not supported).
 - Used playsound to run an audio when logged in but strangely dont work
 - Sometimes the overlay crashes due to some strange logic cases i didn't manage to fix (rarely happens)
+- THE EXE IS 144MB AND WON'T EMBED ANY IMAGE WTF PYINSTALLER!?!?!!